kgisl/makesite/content/blog/2020-10-24-a-better-soul.md

 ### A Better Soul

 Just listening to the devotion in Jahnvi Harrison's voice in [http://j.mp/hareKirshna6](http://j.mp/hareKrishna6) will make you want to be a better soul.
-And listen often enough, it may transform you into that rarest of souls as inspired by [Chapter 7, Verse 3, Gita](https://www.holy-bhagavad-gita.org/chapter/7/verse/3)
+And listen often enough, it shall eventually make you aspire to be that rarest of souls as inspired by [Chapter 7, Verse 3, Gita](https://www.holy-bhagavad-gita.org/chapter/7/verse/3)

 > _Amongst thousands of persons, hardly one strives for perfection; and amongst those who have achieved perfection, hardly one knows me in truth._